 There are so many things in the Mighty Ducks movies that make no sense, it's hard to know when to begin.
-The premise is absurd, the filmmakers clearly knew little about hockey, and some of the goofy childhood pranks dished out are intensely cruel.
+The premise is absurd, the filmmakers clearly knew little about hockey, and some of the goofy childhood pranks dished out are pretty mean-spirited.
 If you reconsider these childhood favorites, you'll find them among the many movie franchises with serious problems.
 Seriously, there are a lot of confusing things about the Mighty Ducks movies.

-There Are So, So Many Continuity Errors
+There Are Lots Of Continuity Errors

 In the beginning of the first Mighty Ducks film, Goldberg (Shaun Weiss) claims he won’t be the team’s goalie for long, as his parents are moving back to Philadelphia.
 This never happens, and it’s never discussed again.
 While moving plans can change, it’s odd the line was included in the film at all, given it had no relevance to the plot and was never followed up on.
-Then again, continuity errors are par for the course for the franchise.
-This includes technical errors.

 In one scene in the first film, Adam Banks (Vincent Larusso) is seen cheering from the bench right before he's seen scoring a goal on the ice.
 More or less the same error is repeated in the second film, when Charlie Conway (Joshua Jackson) is seen playing on the ice and then immediately seen on the bench talking to a coach.
 In the third movie, there are multiple incidents in which characters speak while their mouths are clearly not moving.
-Go ADR!

-The Flying V Is Hella Illegal
+The Flying V Wouldn't Be Allowed

 While hockey is often thought of as an extremely physical sport, it has pretty strict rules regarding when and how contact can occur.
 One such rule states you cannot check a player who’s not in possession of the puck.